 As any elder law attorney will tell you, it isn’t always easy to distinguish elder law from social work.
 At Chalgian & Tripp Law Offices, we find that many of our clients benefit from having lawyers as well as social workers or case managers available to assist with issues that arise when making decisions for their loved ones.

 Chalgian and Tripp is fortunate to have a team of social workers and case managers, each having extensive experience with aging issues, to serve as an important supplemental resource to our clients.

-Jill Clouser is a graduate of Western Michigan University with Bachelor’s Degree in social work.
+Jill Clouser is a graduate of Western Michigan University with a bachelor’s degree in social work.
 Prior to joining Chalgian & Tripp, Jill worked for Region 2 Area Agency on Aging as an eligibility specialists/care manager and also marketed for local retirement communities.
-She is a member of the National Association of Social Workers (NASW), Michigan Dementia Coalition, and the Calhoun County Elder Abuse Coalition.
-Jill is the current chair of the Lansing area Walk to End Alzheimer’s, which raised over $174,000 in 2014.
+She is a member of the National Association of Social Workers (NASW) and the Capital Area Case Management Council.
+Jill is the current chair of the Lansing area Walk to End Alzheimer’s, which raised over $210,000 in 2016.
 She is the past chair of both the Catholic Charities Senior Council and the Jackson area Triad group.
 In 2011, Jill was selected as Volunteer of the Year for the Alzheimer’s Association – Michigan Great Lakes Chapter.

 Megan Kiser, LBSW